jinzhi0123/vue-reactive-decorator/README.md

 ```

 **Notice**:
-- The `@watch` decorator is type-safe, the newVal and observed property(`newVal` parameter of the callback and the return type of the getter method in the example) must have the same type.
+- The `@Watch` decorator is type-safe, the newVal and observed property(`newVal` parameter of the callback and the return type of the getter method in the example) must have the same type.
 - **The getter method must be a normal function, you can't use a arrow function because the `this` context is not bound to the class instance.**

 ## Thanks